 And every step you take or action you try, the closer you are to figuring out something that does work.
 You may fail hundreds of times before you finally stumble upon something that does work.

 I wish I could say that there are a definitive series of steps that you can follow and you’re guaranteed to be happy, but unfortunately (and fortunately), people are different and things that work for me may not work for you.
 And vice versa.

 It does help to have a starting place though, especially so you can compare your results from trying different things.
-Maybe your therapist suggests one thing and I suggest something and you hear about something online, so you end up trying a little of everything and figuring out what you like and what you don’t.
+Maybe one person suggests one thing and you hear about something else online, so you end up trying a little of everything and figuring out what you like and what you don’t.
 That’s making good progress!

 It’s kind of like the different world religions.
 They each claim that they are the truth, but they say different things.
 The Buddha suggested one thing versus the things Jesus taught.
 But they’re actually very similar deep down.